gaganpant03/Personal-Code-monitoring/README.md

 # SMSC
-Shell scripts used for SMSC
+Shell scripts used for SMSC smpp connection monitoring log and from there it will generate summary list.